brpo01/aws-cloud-solution/aws-cloud.md

   - Click Next and add Notifications, create a new SNS topic and enter your email under 'With these recipients'
   - Add Tags

-- Repeat the above process for the wordpress server and use the script below as the user data for launching our templates.
+- Repeat the above process for the tooling server and use the script below as the user data for launching our templates.

 ```
 #!/bin/bash